Interview with Elizabeth Wickstead

 Description

 Elizabeth Wickstead was born in Brighton, in 1928, and moved between villages in the Sussex area.
-Elizabeth remembers the announcement of the war in September 1939, and remembers the arrival of evacuees from London and the schools being separate from those that lived locally and the evacuees.
+Elizabeth remembers the announcement of the war in September 1939, and remembers the arrival of evacuees from London, and the schools being separate from those that lived locally and the evacuees.
 Elizabeth’s father was a World War One soldier, and remembers the arrival of the first soldiers, the Royal Scots Fusiliers, who her father tried to invite round for tea.
-Remembers collecting buttons and badges given by the soldiers and trading them with other children in the village.
+She remembers collecting buttons and badges given by the soldiers and trading them with other children in the village.
 Elizabeth recollects the village almost becoming a barracks, with the various estates being occupied with a military presence.
 She recalls being under the flightpath to London.
-Her father dug a trench I the backgarden, so if Britain was invaded, they would retreat underground.
-Recalls the blackouts and experiences of aircraft flying ahead, that would often jettison remaining bombs on the flight back.
+Her father dug a trench in the back garden so, if Britain was invaded, they would retreat underground.
+She recalls the blackouts and experiences of aircraft flying ahead, that would often jettison remaining bombs on the flight back.
 One of Elizabeth’s sisters was sent to work in a munitions factory in Staffordshire.
 Elizabeth also recalls the experiences of the doodlebug’s (V1 rockets).
-Her father volunteered to join the RAF in a medical background working at RAF stations, he served in World War One and between the war worked in landscape gardening, having to be outside, due to his injuries from the war.
+Her father volunteered to join the RAF in a medical background working at RAF stations, He had served in World War One and, between the wars worked in landscape gardening, due to injuries received during his service.
 After the war Elizabeth joined the WRENS.
 During the Battle of Britain, Elizabeth and her relatives used to watch the dogfights.
-Her sister served in the red cross and often bought wounded servicemen home.
-Elizabeth talks about her cousin who was a pilot, who was killed whilst serving in bomber command.
-Elizabeth stays in touch with the squadron her cousin served in and corresponded with somebody from Sri Lanka who was related to anther airman who served with her cousin.
+Her sister served in the red cross and often brought wounded servicemen home.
+Elizabeth talks about her cousin, a pilot, who was killed whilst serving in bomber command.
+Elizabeth stays in touch with the squadron her cousin served in and corresponded with somebody from Sri Lanka, who was related to another airman who served with her cousin.
 She talks about her mother being ahead of her times, she owned a high-class dressmaking service.
 Elizabeth finishes the interview talking about her four years’ service in the WRENS.

 Creator